Jenny Larson

 • EMDR External link

 The mind can often heal itself naturally, in the same way as the body does.
 Much of this natural coping mechanism occurs during sleep, particularly during rapid eye movement (REM) sleep.
 Francine Shapiro developed Eye Movement Desensitization and Reprocessing (EMDR) in 1987, utilizing this natural process in order to successfully treat PTSD.
 Since then, EMDR has been used to effectively treat a wide range of mental health issues.
-I am EMDR-trained and in the process of becoming EMDR-certified.
+I am EMDR Certified by the EMDR International Association.

 • Attachment Theory External link